Naturopathy in Australia: Costs, Coverage & What to Expect

 What Are the Disadvantages of Naturopathy?

 While Naturopathy offers many benefits, it is not without its disadvantages.
 One of the main challenges is the lack of Medicare coverage, which makes it less accessible for some individuals.
 Additionally, not all practitioners are regulated, which can lead to variability in the quality of care and concerns about the validity of real naturopathic practice.
-To ensure safety, it is important to choose a qualified and experienced naturopath who is a member of a reputable association.
+To ensure safety, it is important to choose a qualified and experienced naturopath who is a member of a reputable association such as the Naturopaths and Herbalists Association of Australia

 My view is that the 2015 case of an untrained individual practising as a naturopath and endangering an infant life highlights the risks of the current self-regulated system and underscores the need for stronger regulatory measures to ensure public safety.
 It also makes me question the rigour of some of the self-governed peak bodies that Naturopaths register with.